 Other notable actors you’ll see on the original series include Charles Bronson (“Two”), Robert Duvall (“Miniature”), Robert Redford (“Nothing in the Dark”), Dennis Hopper (“He’s Alive”), Burt Reynolds (“The Bard”), and Carol Burnett (“Cavender is Coming”).

 You can see all these actors in the early days of their careers on the series, which just adds gravy to the already rich meal found in each episode.

-The Twilight Zone marathon begins on the SYFY channel early morning on New Year's Eve and runs through the early hours of Tuesday, Jan.
-3, 2023.
+The Twilight Zone marathon begins on the SYFY channel on Saturday, December 30 at 8 a.m.
+EST and runs through Tuesday, Jan.
+2 at 1 a.m.
 You can check out the full schedule here.

 Originally published Dec 28, 2022.